joelnitta/canopylife/data/README.txt

 morph_qual_traits.csv: Observations of qualitative trait states in ferns from Moorea, French Polynesia.

+name_update.csv: Updated names to use for species whose name was replaced with a newer synonym since the time of data collection.

 ppgi_taxonomy.csv: Pteridophyte Phylogeny I working group taxonomic system for pteridophytes at the genus level and above.